LodestarMC/Aileron/README.md

 Incompatible with Cloudskipper.

 ### Cloudskipper
-Horizontal drag is reduced depending on the player's vertical height, allowing them to glide for much longer and at much higher speeds while above the cloud layer.
+Horizontal drag is reduced depending on the player's altitude, allowing them to glide for much longer and at much higher speeds while above the cloud layer.
 Incompatible with Smokestack.